Skip to content

 Stones were quarried, shaped, and transported to the site.
 The precision in stone cutting demonstrates advanced knowledge in geometry and masonry.
 Pyramids were primarily constructed from locally available materials, such as limestone, sandstone, and volcanic rock.

 As we just mentioned, the core was often made of rubble, which was then faced with cut stone.
-The use of mortar was common in some areas, while in others, stones were precisely cut to fit together without it.
+The use of mortar was everyday in some areas, whilst in others, stones were precisely cut to fit together without it.

 Mesoamerican pyramids often had multiple platforms or levels, each requiring careful construction to support the weight above.